seleniumbase/SeleniumBase/help_docs/method_summary.md

 Here's a summary of SeleniumBase method definitions, which are defined in [base_case.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/fixtures/base_case.py)

-For backwards compatibility, older versions of method names have remained to keep old scripts working. *(Ex: wait_for_element_visible was later shortened to wait_for_element and then to find_element.)*
+For backwards compatibility, older versions of method names have remained to keep older scripts working. *(Ex: wait_for_element_visible was later shortened to wait_for_element and then to find_element.
+Also, add_text and send_keys are the same, etc.)*

 ```python
 self.open(url)